cse110-sp24-team24/cse110-sp24-team24/admin/cipipeline/phase1.md

 ### Unit Testing

+- We are using Jest unit tests to verify individual units of our codebase, including functions, methods, and classes.
+On every pull request, we will require that the branch passes the unit tests before being able to be merged.
+- Catching bugs using an automated process will help fix bugs early in development and fix them as soon as possible.
+Through unit tests, we will prevent corruption of the codebase.

 ### E2E Testing

 - To ensure that user interactions will work properly in our dev journal, we implemented Puppeteer for our end-to-end testing to ensure that our tests will accurately reflect how users will engage with the application